ddejohn/life/article.md

        [0, 0]])
 ```

 Oops!
 Both live cells died due to underpopulation, and neither of the previously-dead cells had enough living neighbors in order to be reborn.
 There you have it though, that's the core logic behind my implementation.
-The only real difference is that my `RULES` loops are vectorized so that the new `state` is calculated not cell-by-cell but in large chunks of cells at a time (another article about vectorization coming soon!).

 But wait, there's more!
-We forgot to talk about **periodic boundaries!**
+We forgot to talk about **periodic boundaries,** and the bottleneck introduced by that dictionary lookup.

 ### Tile and slice